A counseling practice honored to serve the community of Colorado Springs

 About Abide

 Welcome!
 I’m so glad you’re taking the time to learn about my practice.
 My name is Colleen and I counsel adults in how to abide with themselves and others.
-To abide means “to endure, to withstand without yielding, to wait for, to remain steadfast or faithful to…to dwell in.”
-While I don’t know why we all experience suffering in life, I do know healing requires the hurting parts of us to be known.
-My mission is to invite you to cultivate an abiding, compassionate presence towards your pain so you may live more wholeheartedly.
+To abide means “to endure, to withstand without yielding, to wait for, to remain steadfast or faithful to,” and, “to dwell in.”
+Physician Gabor Maté points out that many people equate healing with eliminating pain while offering the alternative, “healing is actually the capacity to hold pain.

 In the therapy room, I lead people in tending to any unresolved past wounds while also equipping them to feel secure in facing future challenges.
 I believe the skills I teach my clients are both life-long and life-altering.
 My drive as a therapist stems from my own healing work and self-discovery, which is a life-long process.
 Understanding what it’s like to be on the other side of the chair deepens my appreciation of the work my clients do.
 I commit to holding any uncertainty or discomfort with grace and empathy.